shan-weiqiang/shan-weiqiang.github.io/_posts/2023-10-20-C++-programmer's-guide-to-Rust.md

 tags: [Rust]
 ---

-* toc
-{:toc}

 # C++ programmer‘s guide to Rust

 This is my reading note of *[The Book](https://doc.rust-lang.org/book/title-page.html)* of Rust.
 To learn Rust it’s best to compare it with one language that I am experienced with.
 For me it’s C++.
-Following are some key differences between Rust and C++, organized the same as the book’s chapter:
+Following are some key differences between Rust and C++, organized the same as the book’s chapter.

+* toc
+{:toc}

 # 3. Common Programming Concepts